Nursing, B.S. (Accelerated)

 Applying for the accelerated B.S.N. option requires careful planning to ensure that all admission requirements are met.
 You may experience a significant delay in processing if the application instructions are not followed exactly as listed.
 Although there is no official application deadline, we encourage you to complete the application process as soon as possible, as space is limited.

-Please follow the four steps outlined below to apply:
+Please follow the four steps below to apply:

-Note: Current SLU junior entry applicants petitioning to transfer into the A.B.S.N. program should not submit a transfer application.
+Submit the application form and pay the associated fee through NursingCAS.
+Select Saint Louis University.
+Note that current SLU junior entry applicants petitioning to transfer into the ABSN program should not submit a transfer application. - Step 2: Transcripts

-If you have completed college credits outside of the U.S., you must submit an official evaluated transcript from an accredited credential evaluation service (WES or ECE).
+Please submit your official transcripts from all colleges/universities attended directly to NursingCAS.
+They will provide details when the application is initiated.
+If you have completed college credits outside of the United States, you must submit:- The official evaluated transcript from an accredited credential evaluation service (WES or ECE)

 Review Process

 The application review process begins in October and applications are reviewed monthly until the program is full.
-Decisions for junior entry students begins in late-December/early-January, once your unofficial fall transcript is on file with Christina Butler at xtina.butler@slu.edu.
+Decisions for junior entry students begin in early January after the application has been completed, transcripts have been verified and the associated CAS fee has been paid.

 A review of your official transcripts will be conducted when every item above has been received.
-Notification of your eligibility for consideration for admission to the accelerated BSN program will be sent to you from the Valentine School of Nursing's Office of Baccalaureate Admissions.
+Notification of your eligibility for consideration for admission to the accelerated B.S.N. program will be sent to you from the School of Nursing.
 This correspondence will include a list of any required course prerequisites that you must complete prior to full admission to the accelerated option.

 For more information, contact slunurse@slu.edu.